TDiazSouble/devOps-project/README.md

 helm install jenkins jenkins/jenkins

-kubectl get pods -w 				--> para ver que este arrancando
+kubectl get pods -w 				--> Shows you how pods are initializing, when 2/2 are running you can continue with the next step

-kubectl exec --namespace jenkins -it svc/jenkins -c jenkins -- /bin/cat /run/secrets/additional/chart-admin-password && echo		--> admin password
+kubectl exec --namespace jenkins -it svc/jenkins -c jenkins -- /bin/cat /run/secrets/additional/chart-admin-password && echo	--> get the admin password

-kubectl --namespace jenkins port-forward svc/jenkins 8000:8080		--> Para poder accecder a la terminal

-abrir chrome y pegar http://localhost:8000/

-logear con: admin y las password que nos generó
+echo "copy+paste-password" > jenkinsPassword.txt	--> save the password for next steps

+kubectl --namespace jenkins port-forward svc/jenkins 8000:8080		--> To access the terminal redirect your local port to the pod's port, the first port (8000) is the local port to access the pod and the second port (8080) is the port where the pod is listening

+open firefox and go to: http://localhost:8000/		--> access jenkins ui

+login with "admin" and the password saved in "jenkinsPassword.txt" from previous steps

+---------- CONFIGURE JENKINS  ----------

+click on Manage Jenkins --> Manage Plugins --> Download now and install after restart --> restart after no more jobs

-minikube dashboard 				--> podemos ver que esta funcionando jenkins en minikube
+minikube dashboard 				--> we can see information about pods and information about jenkins in minikube

-install recommended drivers for jenkins